denisse-orellana/bellabeat_case/README.md

 | ------------- | ------------- |
 | <p align="center"><img width="900" src="./images/summary_daily_activity.png"></p> | <p align="center"><img width="100%" src="./images/sum_daily_sleep.png"></p> |

 Daily, the people took 9687 steps and walked 6.5 distance.
 They spent 11 hours without activity, 40 minutes in a very active activity, and burnt 2052 calories.
-They also slept 7.2 hours and stayed in bed 7.5 hours, with a weight of 64 Kg average.
+They also slept 7.2 hours and stayed in bed 7.5 hours, and their weight is of 64 Kg average.

 | __Hourly Activity__  |
 | ------------- |